-If I decide not to take the property will I lose my Holding Fee?
+If I decide not to take the property will I lose my Tenant Fee?

-The Holding Fee is refunded if the landlord declines the tenancy.
-However if the tenant declines from the tenancy, or incomplete or inaccurate information is provided in the tenants application form, they will forfeit the Holding Fee.
+The Tenant Fee is refunded if the landlord declines the tenancy.
+However if the tenant declines the tenancy, or incomplete or inaccurate information is provided in the tenants application form, they will forfeit the Tenant Fee.

 What if I cannot provide suitable references?